rodkeys/openbazaar-import/README.md

 2. Upload your exported CSV sheet to the root folder

-3. Edit "config.json" to update
+3. Edit "config.json" to update:

 - Your OpenBazaar node settings.
 By default the settings will upload to your local node.